The Relationship Between Manic Depression, Suicide & Addiction

 Researchers at Johns Hopkins School of Medicine indicate that bipolar disorder is the most common psychiatric condition associated with suicide, with between 25 and 50 percent of people with manic depression having attempted suicide at least once.

 According to a study published in the journal Addiction Science & Clinical Practice, the association between mood disorders, substance use disorders, and suicide has been recognized for many years.
-One study cited found that two-thirds of those who committed suicide had a substance use disorder, and another found that those with manic depression and an alcohol or drug dependence were the highest-risk group for suicide.
+One study cited found that two-thirds of those who committed suicide had a substance use disorder, and another found that those with manic depression and alcohol or drug dependence were the highest-risk group for suicide.

 Co-Occurring Disorders and Integrated Treatment